thecodewarrior/Tippy.vue/docs/getting-started.md

 <tippy singleton>Item 3</tippy>
 ```

 `tippy-singleton` uses a variation of the search algorithm used by the tippy target.
-On each level of the hierarchy it's
+On each level of the hierarchy it
-identical, but it progressively searches through its parent elements.
+looks for the nearest previous singleton, then the nearest next singleton.
+If it doesn't find one, it repeats the search
+in the parent element.

 <demo>
   <tippy-singleton :extra="{delay: 500}"/>